Gran Canaria Highlights – Arucas, Teror, Roque Nublo, Valley of the thousand palms, viewpoint of “Degollada de la Yegua, …

 [cml_media_alt id='9222']Degollada de la Yegua[/cml_media_alt]

-Our final stop will be at an Aloe Vera farm, which grows the Aloe Barbadensis Miller type.
-There you will get to know the medicinal properties of this plant and learn why the island is an ideal place for its cultivation.
+Our final stop will be an Aloe Vera farm (Aloe Barbadensis Miller) to learn about the medicinal properties of this plant and the characteristics of its cultivation in Gran Canaria.

 [cml_media_alt id='9342']Cultivo de aloe vera en Gran Canaria[/cml_media_alt]